 Longevity is defined as the length of the human lifespan.
 While sometimes used interchangeably with life expectancy, there is an important distinction.
 Life expectancy is a statistical measure of the average number of years persons born in the same year can expect to live, and it’s based on age-specific mortality rates.
 So while lifespan is the number of years you’ll actually live, life expectancy is, just as it sounds, the number of years you’re expected to live.

 For much of the 1900s, life expectancy held high importance — if you knew you were going to live to age 55, you’d plan your life out accordingly.
-But as life expectancies climbed (currently in the U.S., life expectancy is 81 years for women and 76 years for men), scientists who study aging became increasingly interested in the underlying biology of longevity, and the potential to extend it even further.
+But as life expectancies climbed (currently in the U.S., life expectancy is 81 years for women and 76 years for men), scientists who study aging became increasingly interested in the underlying biology of longevity and how we can increase the healthier years of our lives to extend not just our lifespan, but our healthspan, even further.

 OneFact The C. elegans, a 1.5mm long nematode worm, has long been considered by scientists the ideal model organisms for studying longevity in the lab.
 Why?
 They live just two weeks and during that time display obvious signs of aging, including reduced movement, reproductive decline, muscle loss, and even skin wrinkles.